Reconstruction of network dynamics from partial observations: Introduction

 \section{Introduction}

-The subject of network dynamics is increasingly common in physical process modeling.
+The subject of network dynamics is increasingly relevant to physical process modeling.
 Networks present a fascinating departure from generic dynamical systems due to the constraints imposed on direct communication between nodes, resulting in complicated dynamics and nontrivial bifurcation structures \cite{golubitsky2006nonlinear,sauer2004reconstruction,boccaletti2006complex,newman2011structure}.
 Modeling by networks has become an important topic in almost every area of physical and biological science, including distributed mechanical processes, weather and climate, and metabolic, genomic and neural networks.

 An important aspect of understanding distributed systems is the choice of observables that facilitate reconstruction of the collective dynamics of the network.
 The theory of observability was pioneered for linear dynamics by Kalman \cite{kalman1959general}.
 For nonlinear dynamics, the theory of attractor reconstruction \cite{Takens,SYC} provides hope that for generic observables of sufficiently high dimension, the dynamics can be reconstructed.
-Although observations at single or even multiple nodes of a network may not be provably generic, the results of Joly \cite{joly2012observation} show that some aspects of reconstructibility may be present by observing even a single node in a strongly connected network, i.e. a network for which every node is downstream from every other node.
-Observability in both linear and nonlinear networks is a topic of intense recent interest \cite{letellier2005relation,letellier2005graphical,letellier2009symbolic,liu2013observability,sendina2016observability,whalen2015observability,montanari2022functional} and has close connections to controllability \cite{lin1974structural,liu2011controllability,wang2014controllability}.
+Although observations at single or even multiple nodes of a network may not be provably generic, some aspects of reconstructibility may be present by observing even a single node in a strongly connected network, i.e. a network for which every node is downstream from every other node.
+The ability to reconstruct dynamics from partial observations in both linear and nonlinear networks is a topic of intense recent interest, with close connections to questions of observability \cite{letellier2005relation,letellier2005graphical,letellier2009symbolic,liu2013observability,sendina2016observability,haber2017state,sendina2022observability,whalen2015observability,montanari2022functional} and controllability \cite{lin1974structural,liu2011controllability,wang2014controllability}.